 At the SSEK Partners Group, our institutional investor fraud lawyers are here to help our clients in fighting to recover their investment losses caused by securities fraud.
 We have experience representing charitable organizations, private foundations, financial firms, banks, retirement plans, large trusts, partnerships, corporations, municipalities, schools, as well as high net worth individuals.
 Over the years, we have helped thousands of investors to recover their investment losses.
 Contact our securities law firm today.

-Former Proxy Solicitation Firm Employees Face U.S. Fraud Trial, US News & World Report, February 26, 2018
+Former Proxy Solicitation Firm Employees Face U.S. Fraud Trial, Metro US, 2018

 Leading Proxy Solicitation Firm Georgeson LLC Agrees to Pay $4.5 Million to Resolve Fraud Charges, Justice.gov, November 30, 2017

 More Blog Posts from SSEK Law Firm: